Objection Handling In Sales: 30 Common Examples in 2024

 22. I want solution X and not solution Y

-I want solution X and Not Solution Y
+I want solution X and not solution Y

 Such a situation arises when you fail to qualify your prospects correctly.

 Apologize for any misinterpretation, and see if they are willing to explain their needs again.
-Make sure that they feel heard, understood, and validated.

 23. I am busy right now